In our latest survey, we surveyed 1001 Australians (aged 18+) to learn more about their experiences and beliefs towards car accidents.

 Quick Stats

-• More than half of those surveyed said they believed speeding was the number one cause of car crashes.
+• Almost two-thirds of Australian respondents believed speeding was the leading cause of car accidents.

-• More than one-third of respondents said they had never been in a crash before.
+• More than 56% of Australian respondents were involved in a nose-to-tail collision.

 Common Causes of Car Accidents